ValdemarOrn/Polyhedrus/PerformanceTuning.md

 	1,20,523
 	20,2,995

 The task is to perform general house cleaning.
 Clean up anything that looks obviously out of place, before getting into the micro-optimizations.
+I have not yet ran a performance analysis of the code, I am simply looking for egregious failures in efficiency.

+The first obvious bit that I did was to split up the Character section into 3 separate loops.

+	Voices,Seconds,TimeMillis
+	1,20,516
+	20,2,985

+A small gain, but it was measurable consistently.

+The rest of the clean-ups were not interesting, but they allow me to more aggressively optimize the rest of the code.

+After this, the current performance stands at:

+	Voices,Seconds,TimeMillis
+	1,20,500
+	20,2,958

+A tiny measurable speed improvement still.